G-Node/nix/docs/validation.rst

 MultiTag objects
 ----------------
 - Rules for `Tag objects`_ apply.
-- Number of Positions must match number of Extents.
+- Number of Extents, if set, must match number of Positions.
 - Each element in the Positions and Extents arrays must match the number of dimensions in all the referenced DataArray objects.
 - Multiple Positions and Extents are specified, so the first dimension of the Positions and Extents arrays does not need to match any other property of the data.